BRINY OR SALTY TASTE

 Airborne organisms are usually the cause of pink or dark stains in a toilet or on plumbing fixtures.
 You will see grey, black or sometimes pink film on surfaces that are regularly moist, including toilet bowls, showerheads, sink drains, dishwashers and shower tiles.
 These organisms are controlled with normal drinking water disinfectants; therefore, they are not found in the water but can come from dust or dirt that is airborne.
 Regular cleaning and ventilation should reduce these nuisance organisms.

 It is important to note that when rusty water is experienced it is normally not a health concern but one of aesthetic quality.
-Rusty-brown, orange or light yellow water can be caused by a variety of reasons including: water main breaks, fire fighting operations, hydrant flushing or broken hydrants, construction work or damage, system depressurizations and corroding iron pipes.
+Rusty-brown, orange or light yellow water can be caused by a variety of reasons including: water main breaks, firefighting operations, hydrant flushing or broken hydrants, construction work or damage, system depressurizations and corroding iron pipes.
 Normally rusty water events dissipate in 4-6 hours but could last longer depending on water usage in the area.
 If the event lasts more than 24 hours, please call the Utility Billing Division at 614-342-4440.

 During such an event, it is of little to no value for you to run your water until it turns clear.
 This is wasteful and costly to you as a consumer.
 During such events, use of hot water should be kept to a minimum, as it will draw cold rusty water into your hot water tank.
 If your hot water tank does have rust in it, use caution and please follow the manufacturer’s directions for shutting down, draining and re-starting your hot water tank.

 Clothing washed in rusty water can become stained.
-Should this occur, it is important to not dry the clothing.
+Should this occur, it is important not to dry the clothing.
 Instead, leave the wet clothing in the washer and apply an iron removal product as soon as possible to prevent the iron stain from setting and follow the manufacturer’s instructions.

 SULFUROUS (ROTTEN EGG) TASTE AND ODOR